Microsoft Power BI vs Google Data Studio vs Trevor.io

 - Versatile, powerful querying capabilities allow business users to ask complex questions on the fly.

-- Strong data exploration features with drill downs, filters, pivots, and joins.
+- Strong real-time data exploration features with drill downs, filters, pivots, and joins.

 - Trevor is a cinch to set up – point it at a database or multiple databases and you’ll get answers to your data questions in just a few clicks.